A Journey: Dennis Beats AML Leukemia

 I never thought back then … that one day I’d have the wherewithal of time, mind and spirit … to finally do what Steve said to do … “Write!”
 Especially to put into words … “our journey through affliction … as we came to call … Dennis’ battle with LEUKEMIA – Type AML.

 Here’s the back story … Steve wanted Dennis to write a book … and even offered to show him how.
 But, Dennis shared, “I realize there are many things I have yet to do … with my life … particularly through music.
 So maybe one day … I will.”
 That’s when Steve said to Dennis, “God brought you back for a reason.
 I’d like to hear what music you will write now”.
 As for … writing books … Steve turned to me and told me, “You do it.
 Write about this time.”
 I answered, “I wouldn’t know where to begin.”
 Steve said, “Just start.
-You’ll be given the words”.
-Well, here’s a start.
-Signed, Liz Chandler … aka …”Mrs. Dennis”… aka … Archivist
+You’ll be given the words“.
+Well here goes … my start.
+Signed, Liz Chandler … aka …”Mrs. Dennis”… aka … Archivist.

 https://en.wikipedia.org/wiki/Florence_Henderson